aavegotchi/aavegotchi-wiki/posts/en/tokenomics.md

 Participants of the Private Sale and Pre-Sale will have their GHST tokens vested over a period of one year, beginning from the close of the Pre-Sale round.
 After 180 days, an initial release equivalent to roughly 50% of the total amount will be released, followed by a drip release of the remaining tokens over the next 185 days.

-For more details on this, read on in the Aavegotchi Whitepaper and Community Update #4.
+For more details on this, read on in the [Aavegotchi Whitepaper](https://drive.google.com/file/d/186zOapKeHNNJ9y8LIByQQ64rs0eJUlEF/view?usp=sharing) and [Community Update #4](https://stackoverflow.com/questions/3912694/using-markdown-how-do-i-center-an-image-and-its-caption/43691451).

 **Public Bonding Curve Sale**

 As our frens would say, the curve never ends!
-For more information on the mechanics of the curve, view BONDING CURVE SECTION LINK.
+For more information on the mechanics of the curve, check out our page on the [curve](https://wiki.aavegotchi.com/en/curve).

 There is no limit on the supply of GHST in this round, and no limit on the time.
 The price opened at 0.2 DAI/ GHST, and fluctuates along the curve.
 There is no lockup in this round either – tokens can be claimed straight away from the curve.

 Anyone who participated in KYC and had their address whitelisted by the Aavegotchi team is able to purchase straight from the curve.

 Funds raised from the Curve will be available to Pixelcraft Studios via a tap mechanism controlled by GHST token holders.
-More information about the mechanism can be found at https://fundrasing.aragon.black .
+More information about the mechanism can be found [here](https://fundrasing.aragon.black).

 **Ecosystem Fund**